ORB-HD/deface/README.md

   --replaceimg REPLACEIMG
                         Anonymization image for face regions.
 Requires
                         --replacewith img option.
+  --keep-audio, -k      Keep audio from video source file and copy it over to
+                        the output (only applies to videos).
   --ffmpeg-config FFMPEG_CONFIG
                         FFMPEG config arguments for encoding output videos.
                         This argument is expected in JSON notation.
 For a list